Best Music of 2018

 10. The Outer Ones, Revocation (Metal, Rock)

-2014s Deathless was awesome, and 2016s Great is Our Sin was fantastic, and while this year’s The Outer Ones may not hold up to the standard set by those two, it comes close; close enough to hold a spot on this MOST important of 2018 best-of lists you’re ever going to read.
-In fact, it’s grown on me quite a bit since its release.
+2014s Deathless was awesome, and 2016s Great is Our Sin was fantastic.
+While this year’s The Outer Ones may not hold up to the standard set by those two, it comes close; close enough to hold a spot on this MOST important of 2018 best-of lists you’re ever going to read.

-At first, I wasn’t that into the record as a whole, but then I heard the vinyl version, on which the songs had to be rearranged.
-Something about rearranging the songs really helped me out with it, so if you have yet to dig on it beyond that main riff in ‘Of Unworldly Origin’, give looking that video up a try (or just getting the vinyl version).
+At first, I wasn’t that into this record as a whole, but then I heard the vinyl version, on which the songs had to be rearranged to accommodate the limited time set on each side.
+Something about rearranging the songs really helped me out with it, so if you have yet to dig on it beyond the main riff in ‘Of Unworldly Origin’, try this out (or just get the vinyl version).

 9. A Patient Man, Cult Leader (Metal, Rock)

-Cult Leader is one of the coolest acts in metal right now, and their follow up to their 2015 full length debut, Lightless Walk, continues the evolution.
-While A Patient Man sometimes meanders with some (at first) difficult slower tracks, the bangers on the album more than make up for it.
+Cult Leader is one of the coolest young acts in metal, and their follow up to their 2015 full length debut, Lightless Walk, continues the evolution.
+While A Patient Man sometimes meanders with some (at first) difficult slower tracks, the bangers more than make up for it.
 ‘I Am Healed’, ‘Curse of Satisfaction’ and ‘Share My Pain’ all feature good riffs and song constructions, and the slower songs serve an interesting conceptual purpose.

 Definitely cool (if you’re into that type of ting (metal \m/o.o\m/o.o\m/o.o\m/)

 8. Art of Doubt, Metric (Pop, New Wave)